 A month ago, Kate suggested I print all I’d written since there’s something different about working with physical content than digital.
 I assumed I had a hundred pages, I was shocked when I sent my order to the print shop for four hundred and ninety-six pages.
 4-9-6.
 I marvel at the 5″ binder that houses those pages and must now own that I, who always believed I couldn’t write, wrote 496 pages.

 In those pages are lots of golden nuggets as well as lots to be edited, and tossed.
 For now, it’s time to stop writing and get down to the skeleton and the gems.
 I will not allow any words to be precious.
 I will edit critically.
-I will trust I can rebuild as needed, and not fall prey to the fear that I’ve written all my best stuff, and have no more to give.
+Moreover, I will trust I can rebuild as needed, and not fall prey to the fear that I’ve written all my best stuff.
+And have no more to give.
 With Kate’s support, I will continue to go deeper, and make my message clearer.
 I now sit in my coffee shop with colored markers and multi-colored stickies chopping and reorganizing eager to see what’s going to emerge.

 The process continues…